 Entries should not be judged on quality of documentation.
 We are judging the laser artistry as depicted in the videos, not whether one camera produces a better image than another.

 Entries have been pre-screened for ILDA Award rule violations and for safety concerns.
 For example, entries that violate or appear to violate laser safety standards, laws and/or regulations have been removed prior to judging.

-• Judges should assume the entries they see are qualified under the rules.
+• Judges should assume ALL entries they see are qualified under the rules.

-• Judges should also assume that the entries are safe and legal.
+• Judges should also assume that ALL entries are safe and legal.

 • Do not use safety, or the appearance of safety, as a judging criterion.